parthenon-hpc-lab/parthenon/doc/sphinx/src/outputs.rst

 the block's ``dt < 0.0``.

-In addition to time base outputs, two additional options to trigger outputs (applies to HDF5 and restart outputs) exist.
+In addition to time base outputs, two additional options to trigger outputs (applies to HDF5, restart and histogram outputs) exist.

 -  Signaling: If ``Parthenon`` catches a signal, e.g., ``SIGALRM`` which is often sent by schedulers such as Slurm to signal a job of